mcvickerlab/WASP2/README.md

 **Optional Arguments**
 - --rna/--atac: Denotes if analyzing rna-seq or atac-seq
+- -ft/--features: (RNA ONLY): Features to analyze in gtf.
+By default analyzes all features found separately.
 - --min: Minimum allele count needed for analysis.
 (Default.
 10)
 - -o/--output: Directory to output counts.
 Defaults to CWD if not given.
 (Default.
 CWD)
 - -m/--model: Model used for measuring imbalance.
 Choice of "single", "linear", or "binomial".
 (Default. "single")